 If you take up an offer like this, it’s important to make a note of when the promotional period expires, and also to set aside enough cash each month so that you can repay the balance in full on or before that date.
 Otherwise you’ll be slugged for interest charges on the balance until you have repaid it, at the card’s purchase interest rate, which could be 20% p.a. or more.

-Meet the minimum criteria
+Check you meet the minimum criteria

 Credit card providers are great at selling their strong points, but not too good at telling you the catches and conditions.
 You usually have to fit into some pretty tight categories to really benefit from most credit cards and if you don’t meet the criteria, the bottom line is you won’t get what you want.